-Hi my name is Katie Kohuch and this is my first blog.
-I will be using it as an educational tool for my ESST 310 class, and as a space to collective store content that will support my educational endeavor in becoming an elementary teacher.
-I am an Education After Degree student who has two previous degrees, a Bachelor of Human Justice and a Bachelor of Arts, Psychology Honours.
+Hi, my name is Katie Kohuch and welcome to my e-portfolio.
+I will be using this site to blog about my journey as an education student and as a space to collective store content that will support my educational endeavor in becoming an elementary teacher.
+I am currently an Education After Degree student at the University of Regina in the Early Elementary program.
+I also have two previous degrees, a Bachelor of Human Justice and a Bachelor of Arts, Psychology Honours.

 This is my little brother Fred and I at Elk Ridge Resort in Northern Saskatchewan.
 The two of use can be quite goofy at times, but we make a great team.
 I am very lucky that my best friend is also my brother.

 My family and I are also very connected to our cultural roots.
-All of my great grandparents immigrated from the Ukraine and through my family I have been able to learn and practice traditions such as baking Paska bread and making Pysanka (Ukrainian Easter Eggs).
-The basket of eggs were made by my preschool group this past summer, when we were learning about different cultures.
+All of my great-grandparents immigrated from Ukraine and through my family, I have been able to learn and practice traditions such as baking Paska bread and making Pysanka (Ukrainian Easter Eggs).
+The basket of eggs was made by a preschool group I worked with a few years ago when we were learning about different cultures.
 The children used wax crayons to layer the dye.

 While attending the University of Regina for my first two degrees, I was heavily involved in the cheerleading community.
-I was on the U of R Cheerleading Team, went on to be a Rider Cheerleader, and spent many years volunteering my time to coach high school teams and be to a member of the Saskatchewan Cheerleading Association.
+I was an athlete on both the U of R Cheerleading Team and the Rider Cheerleading Team.
+I spent many years volunteering my time as a coach for high school teams and was a member of the Saskatchewan Cheerleading Association.

 Giving back to the sport that gave me so much and being a mentor to young women and men was has influenced my current pursuit of an education degree.